 Social security payments by self-employed are calculated based on gross income from self-employment (yse).
-In 2015-2017, a self-employed person can choose the level of income from which to make social security contributions, but there is a minimum level of income from which contributions have to be made.
+In 2016-2017, a self-employed person can choose the level of income from which to make social security contributions, but there is a minimum level of income from which contributions have to be made.
 This boundary is linked to the minimum monthly wage and is stipulated in annual terms in the law (see Table 2.13).
-Assessment of self-employment income is made on the monthly basis - if self-employment monthly income is below 1/12th of the annual boundary, paying social insurance contributions for the month when income falls below the threshold is not mandatory.
+Assessment of self-employment income is made on the monthly basis - if self-employment monthly income is below $1/12^{\text{th}}$ of the annual boundary, paying social insurance contributions for the month when income falls below the threshold is not mandatory.

 As of 2018, if self-employment monthly income is below the threshold (the minimum wage), contributions for pension insurance should be paid at the rate of 5%.
+If self-employment income in a calendar year is below 50 euro, a self-employed can choose not to make the contributions (the first 50 euro of self-employment income per year are exempted from contributions for pension insurance).
+If self-employment monthly income is below the minimum wage but self-employment income in a calendar year exceeds 50 euro, contributions for pension insurance at the rate of 5% should be made from the difference between actual annual self-employment income and EUR 50

-If self-employment income in a calendar year is below 50 euro, a self-employed can choose not to make the contributions.
-If self-employment monthly income reaches or exceeds the threshold (the minimum wage), contributions should be made in accordance with general rules from any chosen amount that is not lower than the minimum wage, and contributions for pension insurance at the rate of 5% should be made from the difference between the actual income and the chosen amount.
+If self-employment monthly income reaches or exceeds the threshold (the minimum wage), contributions should be made in accordance with general rules from any chosen amount that is not lower than the minimum wage, and contributions for pension insurance at the rate of 5% should be made from the difference between the actual income and minimum income from which contributions have to be made minus 50 euro.

-Table 2.13 Minimum income from which self-employed can make social security contributions in 2015-2018, EUR per year
+Table 2.13 Minimum income from which self-employed can make social security contributions in 2016-2019, EUR per year

-2015 2016 2017 2018 Minimum 4,320 4,440 4,560 5,160
+2016 2017 2018 2019 Minimum 4,440 4,560 5,160 5,160

-\ Note: as of 2018, if self-employment income is below the threshold but exceeds 50 EUR per year, the self-employed is obliged to pay 5% contributions towards old-age pensions.
+Note: as of 2018, if self-employment income is below the threshold but exceeds 50 EUR per year, the self-employed is obliged to pay 5% contributions towards old-age pensions.